tiyasha99/Devsnest_Frontend/README.md

 Day-11: Quiz using HTMl, CSS and javascript.
 Also used the local storage.

+Day-12: To do list using HTML, materialize and javascript

+Day-13: Covid Information display using a covid api

+Day-14: Playing around with mouse and keyboard events

+Day-15: Getting started with react

+Day-16: Meme Card and Chess board with react

+Day-22: Meme Generator

 Day-12: Todo list using local storage

 DAY-13: Used Covid 19 api to fetch live updates